flossy83/BeyonwizV2Patch/README.md

 1. Navigate to the plugins menu and select Beyonwiz Patch (unofficial).

-2. Select "remove patch" (red key).
+2. Select 'Remove patch' (red key).

 3. Restart the PVR.